joe-getcouragenow/shared/doc/roadmap/ROADMAP.md

 - Flutter Dialoge based SignUp, SignIn, Change apssword, Recover word
 	- ALL Flutter code in sys-share !!
 	- Copy stuff out from Product Web ex.
+	- needs location
+		- mod-account level
+			- will be saves as meta data
+			- Will get Widget and Data from sys-shared/timespace
+				- Dta will need to be multi-lang..(later)
 	- needs email
 	- needs email templates.
 		- see Repo shared/exp/email.